tkremer72/MEAN_Stack_Tutorial/README.md

 npm install --save bcryptjs
 or you can just install them together npm install --save jsonwebtoken bcryptjs

 implementing protected routes so that only authenticated users can go to certain things.
 Also attaching the token to requests, improving the header to verify authentication.
+Create an auth interceptor to attach the token to requests.
+Include the Authorization header in the cors policies.
+Test to see if the authentication is working.

+Improving the UI to reflect Authentication Status.
+Show and hide elements based on the user being logged in or out, add the loading spinner to the login component and the registration component.
+Hide the buttons if the page is loading, show the spinner instead and vice versa.
+I will add a route guard next.
+Reflecting the token expiration in the UI and saving the token in local storage.
+Connect the user to the blogs by that user and eventually do the same to the user information.

+Protecting the resources with authorization.
+Added the userData I want to use in the application to the decodedToken property within the verify.js file to check authentication.
+Restrict who can edit and delete a blog by checking if the user is the creator or not to show the buttons.
+Handling errors. stop the loading spinner when an error occurs and redirect the user.
+Add a global error interceptor to handle errors globally.
+Adding error dialog and returning error messages on the server.